AndresParacare/App-Tank-Oil/Readme.md

     ```sh
     python main.py
     ```
-2. Log in using the credentials:
+2. Log in using your credentials.
+If you don't have an account, create a new one using the "Crear una nueva cuenta" button.
-    - Username: `admin`
-    - Password: `admin`

 3. Use the dashboard to monitor and control the tank levels.